-- Consider echocardiogram if there is persistent bacteremia >3 days on appropriate antibiotics, especially if the bacteremia was community-acquired. - Do not use gentamicin if the lab reports no synergy with gentamicin; doing so increases the risk of nephrotoxicity without clinical benefit. - If synergy is present, gentamicin must be added to ampicillin or vancomycin for the treatment of endocarditis; however the addition of gentamicin does not appear to change outcomes in CLABSI due to Enterococcus in the absence of endocarditis if the catheter has been removed. - Do not use gentamicin with linezolid or quinupristin/dalfopristin given the lack of supportive evidence for synergy. - Enterococcal endocarditis should not be treated with monotherapy.
-Infectious Disease consultation is strongly recommended for all cases of Enterococcal endocarditis.
+- Consider echocardiogram if there is persistent bacteremia >3 days on appropriate antibiotics. - Do not use gentamicin if the lab reports no synergy with gentamicin; doing so increases the risk of nephrotoxicity without clinical benefit. - If synergy is present, gentamicin must be added to ampicillin or vancomycin for the treatment of endocarditis; however the addition of gentamicin does not appear to change outcomes in CLABSI due to Enterococcus in the absence of endocarditis if the catheter has been removed. - Do not use gentamicin with linezolid or quinupristin/dalfopristin given the lack of supportive evidence for synergy. - Enterococcal endocarditis should not be treated with monotherapy.
+Infectious Disease consultation is advised for all cases of Enterococcal endocarditis.

-Gram-Negative Bacilli
+Gram-negative bacilli

-• Cefepime 1-2 g IV q8h
+- Cefepime 1 g IV q8h

-• Piperacillin/tazobactam 3.375g IV q8h (infused over 4 hours)
+OR

+- Piperacillin/tazobactam 4.5 g IV q6h

+OR

-• PCN allergy: Ciprofloxacin 400 mg IV q8h
+- PCN allergy: Ciprofloxacin 400 mg IV q8h

 NOTE: These are anti-pseudomonal doses.
-Lower the doses if Pseudomonas is NOT recovered and organisms are not susceptible to agents with a narrower spectrum of activity (Cefepime 1 g IV q8h, or ciprofloxacin 400 mg IV q12h).
+Lower the doses if Pseudomonas is NOT recovered and organisms are not susceptible to agents with a narrower spectrum of activity (Piperacillin/tazobactam 3.375 g IV q6h, or Cefepime 1 g IV q12h, or ciprofloxacin 400 mg IV q12h).